CheetoMonster/KeyVal/README.md

 TODO: I would love it if someone who knows python packaging would figure out how to package this up so that the install can be done like PYPY installs should be.

+tcl
+---

+You can build the tcl frontend with the following steps:
+- edit the TCL, SWIG, and CC variables in the header of Makefile.swig to point to your desired versions of each of those tools.
+- run "make -f Makefile.swig tcl"

+Now that it's built, you can test that it works by running ./test.tcl.
+If everything's ok, now you need to install it.
+I don't know what the usual process is for installing tcl extensions, but I imagine it's similar to perl or python, so you could either:
+- put it in a site-tcl directory of your tcl installation (the $::auto_path variable tells you where tcl will look for it)
+- or put it wherever you want and add the path to $::auto_path.

+In both cases, you need to install the following files:
+- tcl/KeyVal.tcl
+- tcl/KeyVal_C_API.?? (so or dylib or dll or something)
+- tcl/pkgIndex.tcl

+Also, you will need to actually edit the KeyVal.tcl file and change the "load" command to reflect wherever the files are actually installed.
+Yes, this is horrible manual intervention, sorry.

+TODO: I would love it if someone who knows tcl packaging would figure out how we can not have to manually twiddle KeyVal.tcl.
+Also, how we can automate the install.

 Documentation
 ===